schan523/montserrat-app/README.md

 npm install
 npm install react-router-dom
 ```
+Make sure to create a branch before making/pushing any changes.<br/>
 Use `npm run dev` in order to locally host the site to see changes as you work.

 # For visitors